South Asian riddles: Medieval Indic languages

 The first riddle collection in a medieval Indic language is traditionally thought to be by Amir Khusro (1253–1325), though it is debated whether he actually composed the collection.
 If he did, he wrote his riddles in the Indic language he called Hindawi rather than his usual Persian.
 The collection contains 286 riddles, divided into six groups, "apparently on the basis of the structure of the riddle and the structure of the answer"; "these riddles are 'in the style of the common people', but most scholars believe they were composed by Khusro".
 The riddles are in Mātrika metre; one example is:

 The emboldened text here indicates a clue woven into the text: it is a pun on nadi ("river").

 Modern riddles

 A noted semi-legendary Dogri language riddler in nineteenth-century India was the carpenter Kavi-Lakkhu (C17 or C18) or Duggar Lakkhu (c.
 1750-1840).
-As of the 1970s, folklorists had not undertaken extensive collecting of riddles in India, but a fairly substantial corpus had nonetheless been accrued.

 They circulate in both folk and literary forms.
-Types of Tamil riddles include descriptive, question, rhyming and entertaining riddles.
+Tamil riddles include descriptive, question, rhyming and entertaining riddles.

 Riddles are mostly found in oral form.
 The structure resembles folk songs.
 Most of the riddles are based on the living things and objects around in day-to-day life.
 A sample riddle is given below.

+Collections

+As of the 1970s, folklorists had not undertaken extensive collecting of riddles in India, but a fairly substantial corpus had nonetheless been accrued.
+Collections include: